infominer33/db-test/docs/index.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs help` - Print this help message.
+* `mkdocs gh-deploy` - Build and Push to GitHub. (assuming you've set the repository in mkdocs.yml and you have SSL enabled, otherwise it just builds)

 ## Project layout